Tracing

 cargo build --features=otel

-Run the operation you want to analyze:
+Run the operation you want to analyze.
+For example, we can now run rustup show with tracing:

 RUSTUP_FORCE_ARG0="rustup" ./target/debug/rustup-init show